What Is Tuff?

 Based on physical bonding, we can classify tuff rocks into two categories.

 Welded Tuff: When ejected material during volcano eruption is hot enough and lands, it has soft and sticky particles.
 Upon compaction, due to pressure and heat, it acquires solid bonding that is resulting in high hardness.
-Welded tuff usually found nearby areas of cater to the volcano. | Un-welded Tuff: When ejected material from the eruption is relatively cool and lands far away distance of the mouth of the crater, the bonding is remaining loose and forming soft tuff rocks. |
+Welded tuff usually found nearby areas of cater to the volcano.

 Based on the material types that a tuff rock contains, geologist and industry people, classify tuff rocks in the following kinds.

-Rhyolitic Tuff:
+Rhyolitic Tuff

-Trachyte Tuff:
+Trachyte Tuff

-Andesitic Tuff:
+Andesitic Tuff

-Basaltic Tuff:
+Basaltic Tuff

-Ultramafic Tuff:
+Ultramafic Tuff

-Properties of Tuff Rock:
+Properties of Tuff Rock

 Tuff rocks are an excellent choice for exterior natural stone applications due to the following properties.